Alternatives to Root Canal Therapy (RCT) with Holistic Dentistry and Ozone Therapy

 In the past, if you had a tooth with a diseased nerve, you would probably lose that tooth.
 Today, with a special dental procedure called "Root Canal Therapy or Endodontic Therapy", your tooth can be saved.
 This therapy is one of the most common dental procedures performed, well over 15 million every year and 41000 per day.
-The Root canal therapy is needed when inner nerve and pulp, which is the center of your tooth become infected by trauma to the tooth, deep decay, cracks and chips.
-Root canal therapy is a simple non-surgical treatment that can save your natural tooth and retain even the most severely damaged tooth while relieving your symptoms such as visible injury or swelling of the tooth, sensitivity to temperature, or pain the tooth and gums.
+The Root Canal Therapy is needed when inner nerve and pulp, which is the center of your tooth become infected by trauma to the tooth, deep decay, cracks and chips.
+Root Canal Therapy is a simple non-surgical treatment that can possibly save your natural tooth and retain even the most severely damaged tooth while relieving your symptoms such as visible injury or swelling of the tooth, sensitivity to temperature, or pain the tooth and gums.
 Although people fear root canals, the truth is that this procedure does not cause pain, it eliminates it.
 BUT IS IT HEALTHY TO DO ROOT CANAL THERAPY?

 Our professional team at Aria Dental are dedicated providing you pleasant and comfortable experience each time you visit our office.
-To learn more about root canal treatment, we welcome you to call (949) 364-9600 or in Mission Viejo today for an appointment with the top American Board-Certified Endodontist of Orange County.
+To learn more about root canal treatment and alternative options, we welcome you to call (949) 364-9600 or in Mission Viejo today for an appointment.

 The Structure of Root Canal